Slysoks/Slysoks/README.md

 # 👋 Hi, I'm Slysoks

 ## Biography
-I was born in 2009 and I'm a French student from Joliot-Curie High School in Rennes.
+I was born in 2009 and I'm a fullstack developper French student from Joliot-Curie High School in Rennes.
 Since I was a child, I've always been passionate about computers and technology.
 I also practice tennis and love spatial sciences.
 I'm a big fan of SpaceX and their innovations, such as reusable rockets and their Starship rocket.
-I love video games such as Minecraft, Rocket League, and many more.
+I love video games such as Minecraft, Rocket League, and way more.

 ## My Journey